Linux or Android in the shack Home

 Linux it's a FREE and fully documented operating system.
-All the source codes for all programs are available, too.
+All the source code for all programs are available.
 A user can have full control of his computer.
-Linux runs well on older hardware, it is far more stable than any version of Windows to date and it doesn't violate your privacy (as Windows sometimes does).
+Linux runs well on older hardware or low resources computers (e.g.netbooks), it is far more stable than any version of Windows to date and it doesn't violate your privacy (as Windows does).
 There is plenty of very good software (both commercial and free) available.
-Moving from Windows to Linux takes just some re-learning.
+Moving from Windows to Linux need just a bit of learning.

-I started using Linux more than 15 years ago, with Red Hat distribution.
-A short period of time I "tasted" the Slackware distribution, then for another few years I've used Debian.
-After that, I've discovered that SuSE is very friendly.
+I started using Linux some more than 20 years ago, with the Red Hat distribution.
+Further, a hort period of time I "tasted" the Slackware distribution, then for couple of years I've used Debian.
+After that, I've discovered that SuSE is very friendly and has a very polished graphic interface.
+Chronologically, the last distribution I enjoy is KDE Neon.

-- Kubuntu is an Ubuntu-derived distribution, which further on is based on Debian.
 In my opinion, Debian is the most suitable Linux distribution for students, engineers, radio amateurs and technical interested people.
+You can run KDE Neon from a CD, from a USB memory stick (live mode) or you can permanently install it on computer.

 Ham Radio Linux software

-I would like to mention here some of the Linux software which I like and I think also that might be useful to any radioamateurs:
+I would like to mention here some of the Linux software which I like and I think also that might be useful to any other radioamateur:

 Radio Linux is a big repository containing almost all packages related to Ham Radio.
 If you are looking for logging or contesting software, for digital modes, for software to control your rig, or for anything else, then you should start from here.